adrian-hernandez/home/index.md

 </div>

 <div class="intro-section">
-  <p>Hi!
-I'm Adrian, a software engineer passionate about creating elegant solutions and engaging games.
-With expertise in full-stack development and game programming, I love bringing ideas to life through code.</p>
+  <p>Hey there!
+I'm Adrian.
+I love building things with code.
+Whether it's crafting web applications or creating games, I enjoy the whole process of bringing ideas to life.
+When I'm not coding, you can find me hiking, playing video games, or watching movies.</p>

   <div class="cta-buttons">
     <a href="{{ '/blog' | relative_url }}" class="cta-link">Read My Blog</a>